Privacy of Educational Records

 A transcript is a copy of a student’s permanent academic record.
 An official copy of the transcript carries the university seal and the signature of the registrar, is dated, and is sent by first-class mail directly to schools or other organizations upon the written and signed request of the student or alumnus.

 Upon written request, students also may receive official copies of the transcript.
-Unofficial copies, without seal or signature, are issued at the end of each semester and term as grade reports.
-They may also be requested for the personal or on-campus use of currently enrolled students only.
+Unofficial copies, without seal or signature, are available on mySVU.edu and upon request from currently enrolled students only.

 Transcripts, including grade reports, will not be released until it is ascertained that the student has settled all accounts with the university and is not delinquent in college loan programs.
 The written and signed request for a transcript should contain the following information:

 - Full names used while attending the university,